Listen to the speaker read the text, then read it out loud yourself.

 Why do we like beauty?

 We also value art, drama and beauty.
 We need beauty in our surroundings.
 Music enriches our lives and makes us dance.
 We love good stories because stories have heroes, villains, and drama.
 Great stories put these heroes, villains and drama into our imaginations.
 We use art in its many forms to entertain, relax and refresh ourselves because God is an artist and we are in his image.
 It is a question worth asking: Why do we look for beauty in art, drama, music, dance, nature or literature?
-Daniel Dennett, an outspoken atheist and an expert on understanding the brain, answers from a non-Bible perspective:
+Daniel Dennett, an outspoken atheist and an expert on understanding the brain, answers from a non-Biblical perspective:

 “Why does music exist?
 There is a short answer, and it is true, so far as it goes: it exists because we love it and hence we keep bringing more of it into existence.
 But why do we love it?
 Because we find that it is beautiful.
 But why is it beautiful to us?
 This is a perfectly good biological question, but it does not yet have a good answer.”
 (Daniel Dennett.
 Breaking the Spell: Religion as a Natural Phenomenon. p.
 43)